sagiegurari/cargo-make/README.md

 ##### Decode Map

 `cargo-make` supports the use of mappings where a `source` is matched against a dictionary of possible `mapping`s, where each key of the `mapping` is compared against the evaluated `source` value.
-Should the key and `source` be the same, the corresponding value to the key will be the value of the environmental variable.
+Should the key and `source` be the same, the corresponding value to the key will be the value of the environment variable.
 If no key is matched, the `default_value` is used if provided.
 Otherwise, it will default to an empty string instead.

 ```toml
 LIBRARY_EXTENSION = { source = "${CARGO_MAKE_RUST_TARGET_OS}", default_value = "unknown", mapping = {"linux" = "so", "macos" = "dylib", "windows" = "dll", "openbsd" = "so" } }